パール(真珠)の選び方

 2. Aurora Tennyo (Akoya pearl/white)

-▼Aurora celestial maiden at Hojudo
+▼Aurora Tennyo at Hojudo

-3. Aurora Venus (white South Sea pearl/silver)
+3. Aurora Venus (White South Sea pearl/Silver)

 4. Aurora Brown Gold (White South Sea Pearl/Golden Pearl)

-Aurora Brown Gold is the highest quality of golden pearl.
-In Europe and the US, it is also called "Creamy Pink."
-The divine brownish gold color has a gorgeous luster that emerges from deep within, but it also gives off a somewhat calming atmosphere.
+Aurora Brown Gold is the highest quality golden pearl.
+It is also known as "Creamy Pink" in the West.
+Its divine brownish gold color and deep luster are gorgeous, yet somehow also give off a calming atmosphere.

-5. Aurora Lagoon (black pearl/green)
+5. Aurora Lagoon (Black Pearl/Green)

-6. Aurora Peacock (black pearl/green)
+6. Aurora Peacock (Black Pearl/Green)

 ▼Hojudo pearl necklace